There Are No Gardening Mistakes. Only Experiments!

 Lawn and landscape maintenance follows the four distinct seasons: Spring, Summer, Fall, and Winter.
 Here are some helpful tips and advice on how to manage your yard, depending on what time of year it is!

-Springtime makes us so excited, we wet our plants!
+Springtime makes us so excited; we wet our plants!
 This is an extremely busy time at our nursery, and we want to help make your yard and garden beautiful during the season.

 - Clean out your garden - Remove all debris (leaves, leftover snow, etc.), and get rid of weeds.
 This is also a good time to sharpen your garden tools!

-- Revitalize the soil - Soil dries out in the winter so you will need to add moisture.
+- Revitalize the soil - Soil dries out in the winter, so you will need to add moisture.
 Add organic material like compost or manure.

 - Trim old plants - Plants that survive the winter will need to be pruned so they'll grow new in the spring.
 Blooming plants should be pruned right after they bloom to avoid cutting off future flowers.
 Summer plants should be pruned in early spring.

 - Plant new flowers and shrubs - Once you have gotten your garden in good shape, turn your attention to new plants.
 You should lean towards planting more perennials rather than annuals because annuals have to be replaced every year.
 This means you are making an investment in plants that will die every year and require replacement.
 Perennials, on the other hand, last for two to three years and usually survive winter frosts.

 Summer heat can come on strong, so here are some tips to keep your plants perky!

 - Watering - In the full summer sun, plants may need to be watered twice a day.
 Water plants during the early morning and early afternoon because wet foliage at night can lead to mold and mildew.
 It's important to give them time to dry.
 Water new shrubs and trees once a week.

 - Mulching - It's not too late to mulch!
 If you have less than 2 to 4 inches of mulch in your garden beds, consider mulching again to help conserve water and reduce weeds.

 - Pest Control - Embrace good bugs like ladybugs, bees, praying mantises, and spiders while avoiding unwanted bugs like aphids or Japanese beetles.
 Birdhouses and birdbaths attract birds that control populations of unwanted insects.

 Other useful summer tips include:

-Grass goes dormant without water in the heat, so it's best to leave it alone.
+- Grass goes dormant without water in the heat, so it's best to leave it alone.

-When annuals have browned, it's time to pull them out.
+- When annuals have browned, it's time to pull them out.

-If conifers lose their needles, they won't come back.
+- If conifers lose their needles, they won't come back.

-Trim hedges after the first new growth.
+- Trim hedges after the first new growth.

-Mow regularly, and as needed.
+- Mow regularly and as needed.
 Alternate your mowing pattern to avoid creating ruts.